mcrrobinson/java-examples/README.md

 # Java Example
-A bunch of Java exercises for University in Java.
+A bunch of Java exercises for University of Portsmouth.